Off-policy Reinforcement Learning with Optimistic Exploration and Distribution Correction: Optimistic Exploration with Explicit Distribution Correction

 \section{Optimistic Exploration with Explicit Distribution Correction}

-Following the philosophy of OAC and recent advances in off-policy actor-critic paradigm \cite{lee2021sunrise}, we propose to simultaneously train a conservative target policy $\pi_T$ for deployment, and an optimistic exploration policy $\pi_E$ for rollouting the most informative actions w.r.t current $Q$ value estimation.
-An overview of our proposed framework is shown in Figure~\ref{fig:overview}.
-We apply explicit distribution corrections to the training of both policies and critics, and no constraint is imposed on $\pi_E$ in terms of its divergence from $\pi_T$.
+Following the philosophy of OAC and recent advances in the off-policy RL \citep{lee2021sunrise}, we propose to simultaneously train a conservative target policy $\pi_T$ for deployment, and an optimistic exploration policy $\pi_E$ for executing the most informative actions w.r.t the current $Q$ value estimation.
+Figure~\ref{fig:overview} provides an overview of our framework.
+We apply explicit distribution corrections to train both policies and critics, and no constraint is imposed on $\pi_E$ in terms of its divergence from $\pi_T$.

-In the following subsections, we first introduce our off-policy training objectives, and theoretically show how it forms an unbiased policy gradient estimator for $\pi_T$ with the distribution correction ratio.
-We then elaborate how to estimate the distribution correction ratio by adapting the DICE optimization scheme to the off-policy actor critic setting.
+In the rest of this section, we first introduce our off-policy training objectives and theoretically show that it forms an unbiased policy gradient estimator for $\pi_T$ with the distribution correction ratio.
+We then elaborate on how to estimate the distribution correction ratio by adapting the DICE optimization scheme.
 We close this section by summarizing our algorithm with pseudo-codes.